-First memories of the night sky and Aurora Borealis (Northern Lights) are from my childhood and the Feelings of excitement and wonder that I felt back then return each time the opportunity presents itself to view these natural attractions.
+My first memories of the night sky and Aurora Borealis (Northern Lights) are from my childhood and the feelings of excitement and wonder that I felt back then return each time the opportunity presents itself to view these natural attractions.

 The Aurora Borealis is created by electrically charged particles hitting each other as they travel from the sun into earth's atmosphere.
 Researchers have determined that the Aurora peaks every 11 years.